 While we were here in the daytime, we couldn’t help but fantasize about coming at night and potentially seeing the Northern Lights in Husavik.
-We saw them that evening in Lake Myvatn and again the next night, but this would be the perfect place to see the Northern Lights in Iceland (provided the clouds cooperated).
+We saw them that evening in Lake Myvatn and again the next night, but this would be the perfect place to see the lights in Iceland, provided the clouds cooperated.

 Growing up, I spent much of childhood exploring the hot springs of Colorado.
 This passion has continued and we love seeking out hot springs on our travels around the world.
 But visiting GeoSea was something truly exceptional.
 This has become our favorite hot springs in the world.

 How to Visit GeoSea in Husavik